 - 18 Best Hikes in the U.S. | Travel + Leisure

-Now that you have your focus keyword, it’s time to write your post using it.
-The best way to accomplish this is with a WordPress SEO plugin: All in One SEO.
+Now that you have your focus keyword or keyphrase, it’s time to write your post using it.
+The best way to use SEO keywords in WordPress is with the best WordPress SEO plugin: All in One SEO.

-After writing your article and filling in your title and meta description, you can enter a Focus Keyphrase:
+After writing your article and filling in your title and meta description, you can set your focus keyphrase in WordPress.
+In the General tab of the All in One SEO section at the bottom of your page or post, you’ll see an area to enter a Focus Keyphrase.

 Then, you can scroll down further for even more on-page SEO suggestions in the Page Analysis section.
 Use the tabs on the top to see all of the suggestions:

 Alright, so you’ve used the focus keyphrase box in All in One SEO for all your posts, and you’ve optimized your articles according to those suggestions.
-Now, how do you track which ones are working, and which articles need more SEO efforts to rank in search?
+Now, how do you know which keywords are working, and which articles need more SEO efforts to rank in search?

-Analytics is your answer.
-The best news is that you don’t have to be a Google Analytics expert to track your focus keyphrases – just use ExactMetrics!
+Using analytics to track focus keywords is your answer.
+The best news is that you don’t have to be a Google Analytics expert to track focus keyphrases – just use ExactMetrics!